WiddleWabbit/phantomjs_capture/README.txt

 with a default JavaScript file that renders full HD size screenshots.

-For more information about PhantomJS possibilities you should look at the wiki pages at https://github.com/ariya/phantomjs/wiki and the examples that comes with PhantomJS.
+For more information about PhantomJS possibilities you should look at the wiki pages at https://github.com/ariya/phantomjs/wiki and the examples that come with PhantomJS.

-# Usages
-The module comes with a simple field that allows users to enter a absolute URL to a page they want to capture and the field provides a display of the captured site which can be displayed using image style and the image may link to the site captured.

 README needs updating for 8.x.